sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. In the **Download multiple files** dialog box, select **Allow**.

-   > **Note**: We recommend installing the proxy service on a server that isn't a domain controller.
+   > **Note:** We recommend installing the proxy service on a server that isn't a domain controller.
 In addition, the proxy service should not be installed on the same server as the Microsoft Entra Connect agent.
 You will install the proxy service on **SEA-SVR1** and the Password Protection DC Agent on **SEA-DC1**.

 1. On **SEA-ADM1**, switch to the **Windows PowerShell** console window.